guigolab/ipsa-nf/README.md

 ## Pipeline usage

-Caling the pipeline with the `--help ` parameter shows the help message:
+Launching the pipeline with the `--help ` parameter shows the help message:

 ```
-$ nextflow run ipsa-nf --help
+nextflow run ipsa-nf --help
 ```

 ```